javaigua/javaigua-stocks/README.md

 * It is responsive: to ensure a high-quality user experience, this app aims for high throughput and low latency.
 Its footprint will increase by the number of stocks registered, in which case vertical and even horizontal scaling can be easily considered and integrated.
 * It is resilient: Aspects like delegation, isolation, containtment and replication are handled or can be included with a relative low complexity added to the codebase.
 * It is elastic: Different workloads are supported with the same guaranties.
 Either vertical or horizontal scaling can be addressed by means of clustering, distributed data replication and/or sharding.
-* It is messge-driven: Components of this application are decoupled by clearly defining boundaries between them by the definition and processing of messages in an asynchronous non-blocking manner.
+* It is message-driven: Components of this application are decoupled by clearly defining boundaries between them by the definition and exchange of messages in asynchronous non-blocking manner.

 A set of RESTful web services are supported to create, retrieve, update and delete stocks.
 JSON is the format for messages sent and received by this application.